SwapnanilDhol/ReleaseNotesKit/README.md

 * `noResults`: There was no available results returned for this particular appID.
 Please check if the appID is correct or if the app is brand new, please wait for a few hours for AppStore to index your app.

 ### Presenting the ReleaseNotesView for the first time
 `ReleaseNotesKit` can present the `ReleaseNotesView	` when the version changes.
-To present the sheet once per version update, you can call `presentReleaseNotesForTheFirstTime`.
+To present the sheet once per version update, you can call `presentReleaseNotesViewOnVersionChange`.
 ```swift
 ReleaseNotesKit.shared.presentReleaseNotesViewOnVersionChange()
 ```